dheurtev/frua-base/README.md

 **frua.base shall not pull dependencies other than the standard library (except for packaging and documentation).
 It should not reimplement the standard library.**

+This library is free to use and reuse (MIT Licensed).

 <!-- pyscaffold-notes -->